jdeichsel/jdeichsel.github.io/_posts/2024-05-16-OneLLM-Blog-Post.md

 <img src="/images/qualitative_7.png" width="250" height="267" />
 <img src="/images/qualitative_8.png" width="250" height="267" />\
-*Examples g) and h)*
+*Examples g) and h)*\
-*Figure 18*
+*Figure 18 [1]*

 Quantitative Analysis
 ======
-Now we have a fully trained model ready to go!
+Now we have a fully trained model and it's ready to go!
 But how good is it exactly?
 To answer this question, a few benchmarks have been provided to give a better understanding of how OneLLM is performing against similar MLLM’s.
 More interestingly are the specified LLM’s that are also provided within the benchmarks.
 We’ll get to why that is interesting in just a bit.
 To start things off, we’ll have a look at the Image-Text Benchmarks first.
 Contrary to the Visual Tokenizer, this does not encompass all visual tasks but only images.

 ![](/images/image_text_benchmark.png)\
 *Figure 19: Image-Text-Benchmark comparing MLLMs as well as LLMs.
 Scores in bold and underline represent the best and second best results, respectively within the MLLM category.
-Green scores represent the three best results per dataset*
+Green scores represent the three best results per dataset [1]*

 The results in bold and underline writing represent the best and second-best results in the MLLM category, respectively. \
 Each of these models was – disregarding a few missing entries – trained on all of these datasets, which test each model’s capability in Visual Question-Answering (VQA) and Image Captioning.
 Looking closely at the results, we can observe OneLLM being the strongest in its field, outperforming all related models on these datasets.
-Especially compared to AnyMAL-70B which is working on approximately 10x as many parameters as OneLLM-7B, showing the extreme parameter and performance efficiency of OneLLM.\
+Especially compared to [AnyMAL-70B](https://arxiv.org/pdf/2309.16058) [15] by Moon et al. which is working on approximately 10x as many parameters as OneLLM-7B, showing the extreme parameter and performance efficiency of OneLLM.\
 However, if we look at the scores marked in green, the benchmarks show a little different perspective.
 Here, we marked the overall three best models from both categories.
 While OneLLM does still make it into the best three scores for half the datasets, it is nowhere near as dominant as when looking into the MLLM category only.
 This also goes for the other MLLM models, who are almost unable to secure a competitive score rating.

 Two more benchmarks we’d like to quickly brush over are the Video-Text (left) and Video-Audio-Text (right) benchmarks.

 ![](/images/image_text_benchmark.png)\
-*Figure 20: Example: Video-Text Benchmark (left) and Video-Audio-Text Benchmark (right) including comparison of zero-shot capabilities*
+*Figure 20: Example: Video-Text Benchmark (left) and Video-Audio-Text Benchmark (right) including comparison of zero-shot capabilities [1]*

 While the previously established pattern largely repeats here with LLM’s being more accurate, OneLLM starts off on a disadvantage:\
 It did not receive any training datasets concerning Video Question-Answering or Video-Audio Question-Answering.
-However, their related MLLM AnyMal-13B and ChatBridge-13B did!
+However, their related MLLMs [AnyMal-13B](https://arxiv.org/pdf/2309.16058) [15] and [ChatBridge-13B](https://doi.org/10.48550/arXiv.2305.16103) [5] did!
 This again goes to show just how strong the modalities are aligned with one another within OneLLM and can learn from each other, given the reduced number of parameters in comparison.